 Now primarily a writer, Laura is the author of more than twenty plays, both original work and adaptations, and a musical book writer.
-She also recently began writing for television; season two of the Netflix show House of Cards.
-For the company, she wrote and directed the world premieres of Around the World in 80 Days (also produced at Baltimore Centerstage; Kansas City Rep; Lamb’s Theatre, CA), Ethan Frome and In the Eye of the Beholder (also produced at Touchstone Theatre, PA), among others.
+For Lookingglass, she wrote and directed the world premieres of Around the World in 80 Days (seven Jeff Award nominations including best production, also produced at Baltimore Centerstage; Kansas City Rep; St. James Theatre, London, among others), Ethan Frome and In the Eye of the Beholder (Jeff Award for New Work, also produced at Touchstone Theatre, PA), among others.
 Additional Lookingglass directing credits include Joy Gregory’s Dreaming Lucia, David Catlin’s Lookingglass Hamlet, and J. Nicole Brooks’ FEDRA: Queen of Haiti.

-Other produced full-length plays include: Sex with Strangers (Sydney Theatre, Australia; Steppenwolf Theatre, Chicago, Second Stage Theatre, NYC in 2014), The Adventures of Tom Sawyer (Hartford Stage, CT; New Victory, NYC; People’s Light, PA; Actor’s Theatre, KY; KC Rep; St. Louis Rep; Denver Center, among others), Rewind (Side Project, Chicago), When the Messenger is Hot (59E59, NYC; Steppenwolf; Theatre Schmeater, Seattle), Area of Rescue (Andhow Theatre, NYC), A Tale of Two Cities and Huck Finn (Steppenwolf), and, among others.
-Other plays include The Vast In-Between (commissioned by Denver Center Theatre), The Undeniable Sound of Right Now (developed by Rattlestick Theatre, Dorset Theatre Festival and Rising Phoenix Rep, NYC) and Plainfield Ace (developed by Rattlestick Theatre, NYC).
+Other produced full-length plays include: Sex with Strangers (Second Stage Theatre, Hampstead Theatre, London; NYC Sydney Theatre, Australia; Steppenwolf Theatre, Chicago, Blackwing Productions, Buenos Aires, AR, one of the top ten most produced plays in America in’15-’16 & ’16-‘17 receiving more that 50 separate productions), The Undeniable Sound of Right Now (Ratttlestick/WP Productions, NYC), Remarkable Invisible (Theatre by the Lake, UK); The Adventures of Tom Sawyer (Hartford Stage, CT; New Victory, NYC; People’s Light, PA; Actor’s Theatre, KY; KC Rep; St. Louis Rep; Denver Center, among others), Hans Brinker and the Silver Skates (Arden Theatre, PA, Barrymore nomination, best new work), Rewind (Side Project, Chicago), When the Messenger is Hot (59E59, NYC; Steppenwolf; Theatre Schmeater, Seattle), Area of Rescue (Andhow Theatre, NYC), A Tale of Two Cities and Huck Finn (Steppenwolf) among others.
+Other plays include The Vast In-Between (commissioned by Denver Center Theatre) and Plainfield Ace (developed by Rattlestick Theatre, NYC).

-Produced short plays include: Mr. Smitten (Humana Festival), Citi Moms (Women’s Project, NYC), USA-001A (American Theatre Company, Chicago), Jack and the Collection (WET, NYC), Lost Boys in the Ruined City (Theatre Seven, Chicago), It Was Fun While It Lasted (City Theatre, Miami), and Lost in the Supermarket (Vital Theatre, NYC), among others.
+Produced short plays include: Mr. Smitten (Humana Festival), Citi Moms (Women’s Project, NYC), USA-001A (American Theatre Company, Chicago), Jack and the Collection (WET, NYC), Lost Boys in the Ruined City (Theatre Seven, Chicago, Jeff nomination, best new work), It Was Fun While It Lasted (City Theatre, Miami), and Lost in the Supermarket (Vital Theatre, NYC), among others.

-Musical book writer: Days Like Today, inspired by the romance plays of Charles L. Mee with music and lyrics by Alan Schmuckler (commissioned by and upcoming world premiere at Writers Theatre, 2014) and Summerland, lyrics by Sean Barry, music by Jenny Giering, commissioned by Chicago Shakespeare Theatre (NAMT grant recipient for development.)
+Musical book writer: Days Like Today, inspired by the romance plays of Charles L. Mee with music and lyrics by Alan Schmuckler (Writers Theatre, Chicago) and Summerland, lyrics by Sean Barry, music by Jenny Giering, commissioned by Chicago Shakespeare Theatre (NAMT grant recipient for development.)

-Laura’s commissions, past and present, include: Ambassador Theatre Group (UK), Arden Theatre, Women’s Project, Repertory of St. Louis, Lookingglass, Steppenwolf, Denver Center, Hartford Stage, and Two River Theatre, among others.
-Laura’s work has been developed in New York by New York Theatre Workshop, Rattlestick, New Georges, Rising Phoenix Rep, and America-in-Play and is published by Smith & Kraus, Playscripts, DPS and Broadway Play Publishing.
+Laura’s commissions, past and present, include: Second Stage, NYC, Ambassador Theatre Group (UK), Arden Theatre, WP Productions, Repertory of St. Louis, Lookingglass, Steppenwolf, Denver Center, Hartford Stage, and Two River Theatre, among others.
+Her work is published by DPS, Overlook Press, Smith & Kraus, Playscripts, and Broadway Play Publishing.